jsdox/api-version/README.md

 ### 1. Creating custom route files

-We have two  API versions in the repo, go to `routes` folder, create two files:
+We have two  API versions in the repo, go to `routes` folder.:
 - **api_v1.php**
 - **api_v2.php**